-Obviously, all surfaces need to be cleaned on a regular basis.
+Obviously, all marble or natural stone surfaces need to be cleaned on a regular basis.
 Not only for appearance, but for health and preservation of the surface.
 If you go to the Maintenance Guide on our website, we go into more detail about daily maintenance.
 Professional cleaning periodically is vital to maintaining a beautiful natural stone or tile and grout surface.
-Professional Maintenance Cleanings every 6 months to a year will help maintain and preserve the natural stone surface, especially floors.
+Professional Maintenance Cleanings every 6 months to a year will help maintain and preserve the natural stone or marble surface, especially floors.
 Cleaning followed by a light polishing or buffing will keep the hard surfaces looking beautiful and shining year round.
 Professional cleaning will get the grout lines looking good again too.

 Unfortunately, cleaning may not solve the more serious issues with your natural stone surfaces.
 Restoration may be needed before a “cleaning program” is to begin.
 Let’s cover some points to determine if your natural stone needs to be restored.
 First, have an experienced professional from a stone restoration company inspect your hard surface issues.
 This way you will know what can be restored and determine what needs to be done.
 In most cases restoration is the cheaper option versus replacing the surface.